 GRID Alternatives' Solar Spring Break is a service-learning program that gives college students from around the country the opportunity to spend their vacation week installing solar in underserved communities.
 More than that, students learn how the power of the sun can bring real-world benefits to real-world economic problems.
-Fill out our Interest Form so that your team will be ready to go!
+Our 2020-21 season pending.
+Check back in the Fall!

 "Solar Spring Break really opened my eyes as to how new science and engineering technologies can be combined with helping those in need.”